-Across the U.S., state and local governments are intensifying their enforcement of business license compliance.
-Business license tax collections are increasing twice as fast as other types of mandated taxes and fees.
+Across the U.S., state and local governments have increased their enforcement of business license compliance.
+Business license tax collections are increasing faster than other types of mandated taxes and fees.

-Governing authorities have two main motivations for this.
-First, it’s simple math.
-As more states are faced with budget shortfalls, they are looking at all avenues to collect more revenue.
-Another strong reason is for the interest of public safety — especially when it comes to newer business verticals and scenarios, such as contract workers, ride-sharing and vacation rentals.
+A strong reason is public safety — especially when it comes to newer business verticals and scenarios, such as contract workers, ride-sharing, and vacation rentals.

 Business license management is complex